 - According to the World Health Organisation, a severe migraine attack is among the most disabling illnesses, comparable to dementia, quadriplegia and active psychosis.[iii]

 - Like autism, there is a spectrum of migraine disability.
 Some people have one attack or less per year.
-Others can have migraine symptoms every day.
-It is estimated that 2% of the world’s population have migraine or migraine symptoms on at least 8 days a month.[iv]
+Some attacks are far more disabling than others.
+People can have migraine symptoms every day.
+It is estimated that 2% of the world’s population have migraine or related symptoms on at least 8 days a month.[iv]

 - You can be smart, take your prescribed medication and still fail repeatedly to improve your condition.
 Research in the US found that around just 1 in 20 patients with chronic migraine are correctly diagnosed and treated by their doctor.[v]

-- Migraines are not a psychological disorder or personality type.
+- Migraine is not a psychological disorder or personality type.